sadmankiba/os-projects/base/xv6-notes.md

 ### User Space
 Starts at `main.c`.
 Initializes interrupt controller, page table, process table among others.
 The emulator provides a shell (`sh.c`).
 When a command is entered in shell, forks and runs that command.
 Commands can be programs like `ls.c`, `ln.c`, `wc.c` etc. and can contain redirections, pipes etc. User level handy functions such as `strcpy` and `atoi` are defined in `ulib.c`.

 System calls from user space are declared in `user.h` and are defined in assembly `usys.S`.
-Each syscall does same in that it moves it syscall number to `eax` register and calls an interrupt.
+Each syscall works similarly - moves syscall number to `eax` register and calls an interrupt.
 Arguments are not passed to kernel-level functions.
 Rather, they are kept on stack.

 ### Kernel Space
-System calls are performed in `syscall.c`.
+System calls go through trap and finally to `syscall.c`.
 It reads `eax` register and calls the appropriate syscall handler. `sysfile.c` also defines functions to retrieve arguments from stack for syscalls.
 Syscall handlers in kernel space are defined in `sysfile.c` with functions like `sys_open`, `sys_mkdir` etc..

 `proc.c` contains process-related methods such as `userinit` to create init process, `fork` etc. `proc.h` contains process state struct `proc`.

 ## Exercises

 ### P1.
-Write a user-level program that prints "hello <name>".
+Write a user-level program.
+  1.1. prints "hello <name>".
+  1.2. uses `fork()` and `wait()`.

 ### P2.
-Write a user-level program that uses `fork()` and `wait()`.

-### P3.
 Add a system call.

 ## Exercise Solutions

-### P1 - hello
+### P1
+1.1 hello

 hello.c